missyushi/replication-challenge/REPLICATION.md

 1. Downloaded code and data from the dataverse.
 2. Inside the downloaded file, unzipped Data(1).zip, which contains all the data and codes.
-3. Added the log file.
+3. Changed the pathway to my local computer.
+Created a log file.
-4. Added Stata packages grstyle, boottest, palettes, colrspace.
-The ados are provided, but somehow they don't work.
+4. When running the code, Stata ran into trouble related to the following four packages grstyle, boottest, palettes, colrspace.
+The ados for the above four packages are provided, but somehow Stata couldn't recognize them.
+So, I added the installation codes again.
-5. Run the Main.do
+5. Run the Main.do.
+Everything is now push-button reproducible.

 ## Findings